Help Center> Log Tank Service> FAQs> Consultation> What Are the Recommended Scenarios for Using LTS?

 • Log stream planning:

-• For logs support structuring parsing, such as the Nginx gateway logs, it is recommended that logs of the same format be collected into the same log stream.
+• For logs that support structuring parsing, such as the Nginx gateway logs, it is recommended that logs of the same format be collected into the same log stream.
 A unified log format within a log stream enables you to use SQL analysis to analyze visualized charts.

 • Permission isolation: LTS log streams support enterprise project isolation.
 By setting enterprise projects for log streams, you can set different log stream access permissions for different IAM users.